Despite our wildest dreams, it’s safe to say none of us will be living in a medieval castle anytime soon. However, you can visit one.

-This late medieval castle was erected in south east Wales in the 15th century.
+This late medieval castle was erected in southeast Wales in the 15th century.
 Construction was started by Sir William ap Thomas—the Blue Knight of Gwent.
 After the castle was passed down to his son, William Herbert, the great castle assumed a distinctly Tudor aesthetic.

 The castle is notable for many things, including its massive gatehouse and the Great Tower, which is accessible via a drawbridge which crosses its defensive moat.
 The striking angular towers of Raglan were built with two different types of sandstone, casting the structure in shades of red and yellow.
 The looming structure is surrounded by vibrant wildflowers and the lushly green natural beauty of Wales.

 Raglan Castle was besieged by parliamentarian forces in the mid-17th century English Civil War, and though the castle was formidable, much of it received considerable damage.
-A period of disrepair befell the estate, as the owners at the time—the Somersets family—not only declined to restore the structure, but pilfered materials from the castle to aid in the rebuilding efforts of their other holdings.
+A period of disrepair befell the estate, as the owners at the time—the Somerset family—not only declined to restore the structure, but also pilfered materials from the castle to aid in the rebuilding efforts of their other holdings.
 Fortunately, Henry Somerset turned the structure into a tourist attraction in 1756, and nearly 200 years later serious conservation efforts were made by the 10th Duke of Beaufort.
 Today, the castle is cared for by Cadw (Welsh Historic Monuments).

 The Rock of Cashel

 The oldest building among the castle is the round tower, which was constructed circa 1100.
 From the same century hails Cormac’s Chapel, built in a Romanesque style with vaulted ceilings, wide arches, carved tympanums, and one of the best-preserved 12th century Irish frescoes.
-The Cathedral came 100 years later, constructed as an aisleless Gothic cruciform church.
+The Cathedral came 100 years later, constructed as an aisle-free Gothic cruciform church.
 Inside the castle is a museum, which houses such artifacts as the original Cross of St. Patrick.